Table of Contents

 An enhanced death benefit rider goes a step further.
 It features a minimum growth rate on what your investment in the variable annuity or variable life insurance policy will accrue over time.
 Alternatively, it might guarantee a death benefit that's no lower than the highest value that the policy had ever been worth based on the underlying market returns.
 Suppose, for example, you paid $100,000 for a variable annuity and its value rose to $200,000 after 10 years.
 Then three years later, it dropped to $175,000.
 If you died at that point, your beneficiary would still receive a $200,000 death benefit.

-As noted, the price of death benefit riders becomes an added periodic charge levied against the value of your contract.
 Some annuity contracts might also require that you "annuitize" — begin receiving annuity payments — to activate a death benefit rider.
 The specific charge will vary from one policy to the next, based on the details of your variable annuity or life insurance contract.

 Is a Death Benefit Rider Right for You?